Top 10 things to do in the Golden Isles

 Top 10 Things to do in the Golden Isles

 Everywhere you go in the Golden Isles, you will be greeted with a friendly smile and hello.
 The southern hospitality is so enchanting.
-With today's busy go, go, go culture; coming to the Golden Isles is a wonderful place to slow down and appreciate the small things in life, like drinking a glass of cold sweet tea while watching your kids play in the sand on the beautiful beaches.
+With today's busy go, go, go culture, coming to the Golden Isles is a wonderful place to slow down and appreciate the small things in life, like drinking a glass of cold sweet tea while watching your kids play in the sand on the beautiful beaches.
 The spectacular Georgia coast sunsets over the marshy ocean are worth taking the trip alone.
-There are many hidden gems in the Golden Isles, however we are going to list the top 10 things to do when coming to the beautiful Southern East Coast.
+There are many hidden gems in the Golden Isles, however we are going to list the top 10 things to do when coming to the beautiful southeastern Georgia coast:

-See all the historic Saint Simons land marks in one trip!
+See all the historic Saint Simons landmarks in one trip!
 This is great opportunity to learn the history and get familiar with where everything is located on Saint Simons.
-The Saint Simons trolley tour is about a two-hour trip and will take you to 36 popular destinations along with historic sites and a walking tour of beautiful Christ Church.
+The Saint Simons trolley tour is about a two-hour trip and will take you to 36 popular destinations along with historic sites and a walking tour of beautiful historic Christ Church.

 Sailing is a lot easier than you think and with knowledgeable guides to help its super safe too.
 This is perfect for the whole family to enjoy and is always a lot of fun.
 Feel the cool water splash on your skin and the salt air blow through your hair.
 Bring out that shy child of yours and see them open up when learning to sail.
 It’s truly heartwarming to see little ones enjoy this activity so much.
 We love Barry’s Beach Service and Dunbar Yachts.